Why should you identify your Francophone patients?

 Because as a health service provider, you want to meet the needs of your patients.
 To achieve that, you need to know who you serve.

-In order to identify Francophones in your community and collect reliable and standardized data, it is recommended that you ask the following questions:
+In order to identify Francophones in your community, it is recommended that you ask the following questions:

 The second question will include newcomers who do not have French as their mother tongue, but who have knowledge and understanding of French as an official language.